 Novel food means any food that has not been used for human consumption to a significant degree within the Union before 15.
 May 1997.

-The Novel Food Regulation (EC) No 258/97 was originally created to prevent the introduction of genetically modified organisms (GMOs) into the Member States of the European Union without proper testing (1).
+The Novel Food Regulation (EC) No. 258/97 was originally created to prevent genetically modified organisms (GMOs) from entering the European Union member states without proper testing (2).
 It was not created to prevent the use of traditional foods in the EU.

 The Novel Food Regulation, which entered into force in May 1997, has two purposes.
 Firstly, it aims to create an efficient and coherent market for EU Member States.
-Secondly, the regulation is intended to protect human health and the interests of consumers (2).
+Secondly, the regulation is intended to protect human health and consumer interests (3).

 In practice, however, the Novel Food Regulation, after restricting the entry of GMOs into Europe, has focused on protecting the citizens of the Member States from novel foods, as the name implies.